Get behind the wheels for Thunderbolts Way

 How steep is Thunderbolts Way?

-The road is very hilly and winding and hits a 20% of maximum gradient through some of the ramps north of Gloucester.
+The road is very hilly and winding and hits a 20% maximum gradient through some of the ramps north of Gloucester.
 If you are towing a trailer, think twice about going up or down.
-Expect s steep terrain and often inclement weather.
+Expect steep terrain and often inclement weather.
 Not recommended in wet weather.

 How long does it take to drive Thunderbolts Way?